Turkish police fire teargas at protesters on anniversary of unrest

 Angered by the use of violence, tens of thousands of people from a variety of political backgrounds descended on Gezi and occupied Taksim Square for two weeks before authorities finally cleared the space.

-On Saturday, riot police circled the perimeter of Gezi, and hundreds of plainclothes officers carrying batons patrolled.
-Newspapers said 25,000 officers had been deployed on Saturday.
+Turkish newspapers said 25,000 officers were deployed on Saturday.
+Riot police circled the perimeter of Gezi, and hundreds of plainclothes officers carrying batons patrolled nearby streets.

+The metro station at Taksim was closed and the governor halted ferryboat services between Istanbul's shores on either side of the Bosphorus Strait.

 "Why did so many people have to die to save this park?
 We are here to mourn their loss and show that we stand firm, no matter what obstacles they erect," Cetinkaya said.

-The protest movement appeared to have little impact on the ruling AK Party's political fortunes when it won national municipal elections in March.

-The movement has lost much of its momentum since, said one member of a leftist party who wore a scarf to ward off teargas.
+But the movement has lost much of its momentum since the March vote, said a member of a leftist party who wore a scarf to ward off teargas.

-"After the election, many people felt nothing makes a difference.
+"After the election, many people felt nothing made a difference.
 There's no one issue now for everyone to rally around," he said, requesting anonymity.

-(Additional reporting by Humeyra Pamuk and Nicholas Tattersall; Editing by Robin Pomeroy)
+(Additional reporting by Humeyra Pamuk, Ece Toksabay and Nicholas Tattersall; Editing by Robin Pomeroy and Pravin Char)